 The sum paid by Cooper eclipsed the previous Australasian record of 16,000 guineas that Charles Kellow had given for Heroic in 1925.
 Confirming the purchase, Cooper declared: “I would have offered £25,000 for Peter Pan.
 I wanted a first-class stallion and would have been prepared to pay more than £10,000 for one in England.
 Still, I think the value was in Talking.
 I consider him worth that amount as an investment as a stud property.
 I am not greatly concerned over the monetary return likely to come from the racecourse, and I might not start him in the Melbourne Cup at all.
 I was so attracted by Talking’s appearance and the speed, strength and doggedness he has displayed in his races that I have decided to have an Australian-bred sire instead of going to England for one.
 I was also influenced by the success of Windbag and Heroic at the studs here.
 I have 55 well-bred mares at my stud at Segenhoe.
 Talking will have as good an opportunity for making a name for himself there as a sire as he had of getting to the top as a racehorse.”

 At the time of the sale, Talking had won £5,510 in stakes, and this amount together with the £19,000 from the sale had given Sam Cash a rather good return on the original 120 guineas purchase price.
 It indeed offers a disclaimer against the time-honoured theory that the only way to end up with a small fortune in racing is to start with a large one.
 But perhaps it was the other party to the transaction, Alan Cooper, who invested the truth of that adage.
 What could have prompted Cooper to pay so much?
-Despite the bravado of his comments on the day of the purchase, much of the answer lies in his ambition to win the Melbourne Cup, a race that the brothers John and William Brown had won on separate occasions with Prince Foote and Piastre respectively.
+Despite the bravado of his comments on the day of the purchase, much of the answer lies in his ambition to win the Melbourne Cup, a race that the brothers, John and William Brown, had won on separate occasions with Prince Foote and Piastre respectively.
 As we shall see, Cooper was to give Talking every opportunity to prove his worth as a progenitor, but the residual value of Australian-bred racehorses as prospective stallions was not high in Australia in those years, even if coming from a distinguished sire line.
 Rampion, another A.J.C.
 Derby winner by an outstanding imported stallion bears testimony to this fact.
-However, it is true to say that the effects of the Depression on the Australian pound (its worth in England had fallen to about 15/-) was to provide some opportunities for Australian-bred stallions during the 1930s.
+However, it is true to say that the effects of the Depression on the Australian pound (its value in England had fallen to about 15/-) was to provide some opportunities for Australian-bred stallions during the 1930s.

 In his first start for Alan Cooper, Talking redeemed £3,500 of the purchase price by becoming the 28th horse to win the A.J.C.-V.R.C.
 Derby double and establishing himself as the undisputed three-year-old champion of the year.
 His triumph at Flemington was achieved rather effortlessly in the rain-affected ground, conditions that Magpie stock seldom relished.
 Alan Cooper wasn’t to know it at the time, but the Victoria Derby was to be the high-water mark of his days on the Turf despite the prodigal sums spent by him in quest of glory.